FRABench and UFEval: Unified Fine-grained Evaluation with Task and Aspect Generalization

-Since GenEval requires aspects for evaluation, we assign one to each benchmark.
-Specifically, we select suitable aspects from the TAs and UAs, and for unseen tasks, we define appropriate TAs based on task properties.
-Table~\ref{tab:benchmark_aspect_1} to~\ref{tab:benchmark_aspect_3} show the aspects used by GenEval, with blue indicating unseen aspects.
-GPT-4o, Claude-3.5, Qwen2VL-7B, and Qwen2VL-72B also follow the same aspect assignments.
+Since UFEval requires specific aspects for evaluation, we carefully assign one evaluation aspect to each benchmark.
+Specifically, we select suitable aspects from TAs and UAs based on the characteristics of each task.
+For benchmarks involving unseen tasks that may not align with existing aspects, we define new appropriate aspects based on their unique task properties.
+Tables~\ref{tab:benchmark_aspect_1} to~\ref{tab:benchmark_aspect_4} present the complete mapping of aspects used by UFEval across all benchmarks, with blue color indicating unseen aspects that were newly defined.
+To ensure fair comparison, GPT-4o, Claude-3.5, Qwen2VL-7B, and Qwen2VL-72B also follow the same aspect assignments when evaluated.